2001 New York Giants season: Week 1: at Denver Broncos

 The Giants began their NFC title defense on Monday Night Football in the first game at the Denver Broncos' new stadium, Invesco Field at Mile High (now known as Empower Field at Mile High).

 The Broncos opened the scoring with quarterback Brian Griese finding tight end Patrick Hape for a 1-yard touchdown to make the score 7–0.
 The teams then went back and forth, with Kerry Collins hitting Amani Toomer for two touchdown passes (one from 43 yards and the other from 11 yards), while Griese threw another touchdown to Ed McCaffrey.
 However, in the third quarter Griese threw his third touchdown of the day with a 25-yard strike to Rod Smith to give the Broncos a lead they would not relinquish.
 A 9-yard touchdown in the fourth quarter by running back Mike Anderson clinched the game.

 While Kerry Collins went 19 of 34 for 258 yards and 3 touchdowns with no interceptions, the Giants defense allowed 473 yards of total offense and failed to register a sack or force a turnover.

-Week of Sunday, September 16: No Games
+Week of Sunday, September 16: no games

-The Giants were initially scheduled to host the Packers in their home opener the following week, but due to the September 11th attacks, the games were cancelled and rescheduled for Week 17 of the season.
-Numerous Giants, including Michael Strahan, were instrumental in having the games postponed out of respect for those whose lives had been impacted by the terrorist attacks.
+After the Monday night loss in Denver, the Giants returned to Newark International Airport around 6 a.m.
+EDT on the morning of Tuesday, September 11, less than three hours before hijackers ran passenger jets into the World Trade Center in Lower Manhattan, causing them to collapse.
+Another aircraft, United Airlines Flight 93, had been at the gate next to the team charter before crashing in Pennsylvania en route to attack the United States Capitol in Washington, D.C.
+In the aftermath of the attacks, co-owner Wellington Mara advocated for postponement of the following week's games, including the Giants' home opener with the Green Bay Packers.
+According to current team president John Mara, many fans were still awaiting word on family members who worked in the towers, and his father regretted the NFL holding games only two days after President John F. Kennedy's assassination in 1963.
+Week 2's games would ultimately be rescheduled as the regular season finale.